alexandrajulius/python-katas/README.md

 ```
 $ python3
 >>> import this
-(find joy in reading the Zen of Python by Tim Peters)
+(find joy in reading the Zen of Python)
 >>> quit()
 ```
 Or play with Python on [Jupyter Notebook](https://jupyter.org/install) preferably on your local